📊 CNK Key Takeaways

 Key Metrics to Watch

-- Operating cash flow trend and path to positive free cash flow
+- Free cash flow and operating cash flow conversion

 💡 AI Analyst Insight